Skip to content

 • get_batch: Retrieves remaining sub-questions for the current iteration

-• search_one: Answers a single sub‑question using the KB with minimal, verbatim context (mapped in parallel)
+• search_one: Answers a single sub-question using the KB (mapped in parallel)

 • collect_answers: Aggregates search results from parallel executions

-• decide: Checks sufficiency/confidence thresholds and determines whether to continue research
+• decide: Evaluates confidence and determines whether to continue or synthesize

 • synthesize: Generates a final structured research report